 Use these calendar tools to overcome common project management hurdles

-We might be a little bit biased, but we think that Wrike Calendars offer all of the features and benefits you need to make project and calendar management a breeze.
+We might be a little bit biased, we believe that Wrike Calendars offer all of the features and benefits you need to make project and calendar management a breeze.
 Plus, it can be used in conjunction with many of the other tools mentioned on this list.